Li Yitong (actress)

-Li Yitong (李一桐 (Lǐ Yītóng), born September 6, 1990), also known as Shirley, is a Chinese actress and singer.
+Li Yitong (李一桐 (Lǐ Yītóng)), also known as Shirley, is a Chinese actress and singer.
 She is best known for her roles as Wan Mei, an assassin in the 2018 Chinese television series Bloody Romance, Huang Rong in 2017 TV series The Legend of the Condor Heroes, Lu Wenxi (Abao) in the 2019 Chinese television series Royal Nirvana, Fu Rou in the 2021 Chinese television series Court Lady, and Song Yimeng / Song Xiaoyu in 2025 historical romance television series A Dream Within a Dream.

 Early life and education

-Li Yitong was born on September 6, 1990 in Jinan, Shandong.
+Li Yitong was born in Jinan, Shandong.
 She started dancing when she was almost ten by taking amateur-level classes.
 Under the recommendation of a teacher, she later applied and was admitted to the Shenzhen Art School at the age of 12.
-She received her bachelor degree from the Beijing Dance Academy, China's leading dance institution, where she majored in folk dance.
+She received her bachelor's degree from the Beijing Dance Academy, China's leading dance institution, where she majored in folk dance.
 Prior to becoming an actress, Li wanted to start a business of tea house into which she could merge elements of dance performance.
 But after once helping out her friends in film school for a microcinema, she was fascinated and decided to pursue a career in acting.